rwxrob/notes/Cycling/Race nutrition secret strategy.md

-The secret to durability is carbs.
+There can be no doubt in 2025, the secret to durability is carbs, on race day _and_ on every training day.

 - Pre-fuel on waffles or other carb (120g) 2-3 hours before event
 - Carry own homemade gel since predictable, supplement with feed zones if and when needed (just bananas)